M4URIC3-afk/Job_Offer_Scraping/Readme.md

 It is currently set up for job offers written in French or English.
 Also, it is currently set up to use Mozilla Firefox as a browser (in order to scroll through the page).

-See Jupiter notebook 'Main.ipynb' for detailed presentation.
+See 'Main.ipynb' for detailed presentation.

 ## Description
-I'm currently retraining to become a Data Analyst and this is my first project.
+I'm currently retraining to become a Data specialist.
 Since I will soon be looking for a job, I thought I should define what are the most in-demand programming languages and dashboarding tools.
 And could use python to do that.

 ## Technology